 In what can only be described as a sad state of affairs, the baseball field at Jackie Robinson’s high school alma mater fell into severe disrepair.
 A sloping outfield, dusty infield full of pebbles, and poor dugout areas gave the field at John Muir High School in Pasadena, California a look of neglect and decay.

-With the field looking worthy of the school’s proud history, even the teenaged high school players are taking notice.
+With the field looking worthy of the school’s proud history, even the teenage high school players are taking notice.
 William Smiley of league foe Crescenta Valley High School pitched a no-hitter on April 19, the first no-hit game since the renovation.
 The wide-eyed sophomore struck out nine in the 7-inning game with only a third-inning walk standing between him and a perfect game.
 For his efforts, Smiley was named the MaxPreps/USA Baseball Player of the Week for the west region.